 Since it affects our choice of baseline, we start by showing that for metadata-heavy workloads, the default 128 MiB journal of ext4 is a bottleneck.
-We demonstrate the bottleneck on the CMR disk WD5000YS from Table 1 by creating 100,000 small files in over 60,000 directories, using CreateFiles microbenchmark from Filebench [49].
+We demonstrate the bottleneck on the CMR disk WD5000YS from Table 1 by creating 100,000 small files in over 60,000 directories, using CreateFiles microbenchmark from Filebench [52].
 The workload size is ≈ 1 GiB and fits in memory.
-We measure how fast ext4 can create the files in memory and do not consider the writeback time.
-Figure 6 (a) shows that on ext4 with 128 MiB journal the benchmark completes in ≈ 460 seconds, whereas on ext4 with a 10 GiB journal7 it completes $46 \times$ faster, in ≈ 10 seconds.

-Although ext4-zcj uses a large journal by definition, since enabling a large journal on ext4 is a command-line option to mkfs, for the benchmarks that follow, we choose ext4 with a 10 GiB journal as our baseline.
+Although ext4-lazy uses a large journal by definition, since enabling a large journal on ext4 is a command-line option to mkfs, we choose ext4 with a 10 GiB journal5 as our baseline.
 In the rest of this paper, we refer to ext4 with the default journal size of 128 MiB as ext4-stock, and we refer to ext4 with 10 GiB journal as ext4-baseline.
-Next we show how a small journal becomes a bottleneck.